 Buchinger was also an ingenious and talented artist.
 Despite his fin-like appendages, he drew realistic portraits of people’s faces and penned flowers, coats of arms, and other such things.
 One amazing and intricate drawing that Buchinger accomplished was his own portrait, described as follows:

-“[The portrait was] exquisitely done on vellum, in which he most ingeniously contrived to insert in the flowing curls of the wig the 27th, 121st, 128th, 140th, 149th, and 150th Psalms, [shown in the illustration at the right] together with the Lord’s Prayer, most beautifully and fairly written.”
+“[The portrait was] exquisitely done on vellum, in which he most ingeniously contrived to insert in the flowing curls of the wig the 27th, 121st, 128th, 140th, 149th, and 150th Psalms, together with the Lord’s Prayer, most beautifully and fairly written.”

 For having no real limbs, Buchinger was quite the rake.
 He married four times and was the father to eleven (and maybe as many as fourteen) children.
 His second wife “was in the habit of treating him extremely ill, frequently beating and other ways insulting him.”
 Apparently, he put up with her bad behavior for quite some time until one day he could no longer bear it.

 “[He was so upset,] he sprung upon her like a fury, got her down, and buffeted her with his stumps within an inch of her life; nor would he suffer her to arise until she promised amendment in future, which it seems she prudently adopted through fear of another thrashing.”

 Exactly when Buchinger died seems unclear.
 Some people claim it was in 1726, others claim 1732, and still others set the date of his death as late as 1739 or 1740 (although it appears one of the latter dates may be correct as he was supposedly in Dublin in 1737).
 What is clear is that he died in Cork, Ireland.
 One of the most memorable poems about him was published in 1726 and titled “Poem on Matthew Buckinger: The Greatest German Living.”
 It follows:

 See Gallants, wonder and behold